-The accompanying notes to the financial statements provide information essential to a full understanding of the government-wide and fund financial statements.
+The notes to financial statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+The notes to financial statements can be found immediately following the financial statements.